Vector04/tudelft-thesis-template/template/main.typ

 #outline()

-// * After the front matter is complete, we switch page numbering from roman to arabic numbering, and restart counting.
+// After the front matter is complete, we switch page numbering from roman to arabic numbering, and restart counting.
 The next chapter created afterwards starts on page 1.

 #show: switch-page-numbering

+#include "./sections/0default-template.typ" // Comment out this line when you start writing
 #include "./sections/1introduction.typ"
 #include "./sections/2theory.typ"
 #include "./sections/3methods.typ"